 - Enhancing transactional documents with dynamic marketing messages.
 These highly segmented messages allow clients to target their customers with relevant offers certain to elicit a greater response than generic bill stuffers.
 With the help of their document services vendors, some billers have turned their documents into revenue-generators by selling ad space to carefully selected advertisers.

 - Entering mail closer to its destination, which accelerates delivery.
 Reducing the days sales outstanding period shrinks accounts receivable balances and brings money into the organization sooner.

 Choosing the right outsource document service provider involves more than an invoice comparison.
 The most important selection criteria is determining how each prospective vendor can improve your business.
 What do they offer that enhances the customer experience, lowers operating costs, or achieves other business objectives?
 Price will always be a consideration when choosing vendors, but the line items on a price list don’t tell the whole story.
-Today, organizations look upon their communication and document services providers as business partners, not suppliers of a commodity that can be acquired anywhere and are differentiated only by price.
+Today, organizations look upon their document services providers as business partners, not suppliers of a commodity that can be acquired anywhere and are differentiated only by price.